AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 1. You'll notice that there is a new **BackgroundTasks** project in the solution.
 We'll be using that later on for the **VoiceCommandService**, but for now we'll be working in the **SightsToSee** project.

-1. Create a new XML file in the main directory of the **SightsToSee** project and give it the name **VoiceCommands.xml**.
+1. We've already added a new XML file in the main directory of the **SightsToSee** project called **VoiceCommands.xml**.
 This file is the voice command definition file that will define the voice command schema.
 We're going to create a simple schema with a voice command that launches the app.

-1. Expand the **M2_LaunchCommand** snippet below the XML namespace declaration.
+1. Open **VoiceCommands.xml**.
+Expand the **M2_LaunchCommand** snippet below the XML namespace declaration.
 This code creates a voice command set for en-us.

     (Code Snippet - _M2_LaunchCommand_)
     <!--mark:1-22-->